accesscode-2-2/unit-0/lessons/week-0/2015-06-14_loops_arrays.md

 One of the most common algorithms that you'll encounter is the sort algorithm.
 There are many variations, ranging in both complexity and speed.
 One of the simplest and slowest sort algorithms is the (bubble sort algorithm)[https://en.wikipedia.org/wiki/Bubble_sort].

-> **Exercise:** Create an array of ints based on user input.
+> **Bubble Sort:** Create an array of ints based on user input.
 Implement the bubble sort algorithm and print out the sorted array.

 > **Bonus Exercise:** Do it in Swift!

-> **Exercise:** Reimplement the "12 days of Christmas" program using arrays and loops.
+> **12 Days of Christmas:** Reimplement the "12 days of Christmas" program using arrays and loops.

+> **Hang Person:** Create a game called "Hang Person" where a user has to guess a predetermined word.
+Here are the rules:

+1. After every guess, you must print out the current state of the game. (e.g. _ _ n _ n _)
+2. You must determine a maximun number of wrong guesses.
+If the player guesses too many incorrect letters, they lose and the game ends.
+3. If the player looses, provide a message letting them know that they lost.
+4. If they win, provide a message letting them know that they won.

+Have fun!

 > **Additional Reading:** http://c.learncodethehardway.org/book/ex10.html